 From Wool Yarn

-For me, this is by far the cheapest, fastest, and easiest way to make wool dryer balls.
+For me, this is by far the cheapest, fastest, and easiest way to make felted wool dryer balls.
 You can buy a skein of 100% wool yarn for fairly cheap, just make sure it is feltable wool, not superwash wool.
-I can get 2 dryer balls out of 50 g (110 yd) skein.
-The downside to this method is that if you don’t weave in a long tail really well, it can unravel over time.
-Here’s how to do it …
+I can get 2 wool balls out of 50 g (110 yd) skein.
+The downside to this method is that if you don’t weave in a long tail really well, it can unravel.

-I like to use a light color so I don’t have to worry about any color bleed.
+Use a light color to eliminate the risk of any color bleed.
 Just start wrapping your yarn around itself making a ball about the size of tennis ball.
 Then, cut the yarn, and thread the end through a tapestry needle.
-Weave the tail back and forth through the ball a bunch of times and in a bunch of different directions to really secure it in the ball.
-Next, as I describe in my Felting Knitting & Crochet post, just throw them in the wash next time you do laundry.
+Weave the tail back and forth through the ball a bunch of times and in a bunch of different directions to really secure it.
+Next, as I describe in my Felting Knitting & Crochet post, just throw them in the washing machine next time you do laundry.
 I usually throw them in with a load of towels and wash in hot water.
 They will need a good couple loads to really felt nicely.
 Once felted, they are ready to go!

 From An Old Sweater